JimmyL76/LittleGPU/README.md

 # LittleGPU

 A SIMT (Single Instruction, Multiple Thread) GPU implementation in SystemVerilog, featuring multi-core architecture with warp-based execution and a custom C++ assembler toolchain.
-Project Time (so far): ~40 Hours.
+Current Project Time: ~40 Hours.

 ## Overview

 This project implements a simplified GPU architecture with the purpose of being an introduction to how modern GPUs work.
 It supports parallel execution of a compute kernel across multiple cores using thread blocks and warps.
 The instructions are based on a more advanced RISC-V RV32I ISA based on [smol-gpu](https://github.com/Grubre/smol-gpu).
 Much of this project is heavily inspired by [tiny-gpu](https://github.com/adam-maj/tiny-gpu) and [smol-gpu](https://github.com/Grubre/smol-gpu), so I'd recommend checking those projects out if you're curious about some more background and general details on GPU architecture.

-**NOTE: LittleGPU is very much a work-in-progress and more will be added to this project as I complete further parts of it.
-Feel free to check out what I have so far!**

 ## Features